U.S. government personnel in Sudan to be evacuated, sources say

 Kirby acknowledged that the personnel movements were part of preparation for an evacuation.
 "We want to be ready for that eventuality if it comes to that," but cautioned "It is a very dangerous situation in Khartoum, as the fighting continues."

+Republican Rep. Michael McCaul of Texas, the House Foreign Affairs Committee chair, said in a statement provided to CBS News Saturday night that "there will be consequences for those who interfere in the safe passage of American citizens, including our diplomats, who are fleeing indiscriminate violence in Khartoum and throughout Sudan."

+McCaul called on "regional partners to support the safe evacuation of civilians leaving Sudan."

 A U.S. diplomatic convoy flying the American flag was fired upon Monday while security attempted to bring Americans back to the compound.
-Secretary Blinken called it a "reckless" and "irresponsible" act, and said that forces aligned with Rapid Support Forces (RSF), a paramilitary group led by General Mohamed Hamdan Dagalo had likely taken the shots.
+U.S. Secretary of State Antony Blinken called it a "reckless" and "irresponsible" act, and said that forces aligned with Rapid Support Forces (RSF) — a paramilitary group led by General Mohamed Hamdan Dagalo — had likely taken the shots.

 Intense fighting between two rival Sudanese generals broke out earlier this month.
 Although multiple ceasefires have been called, gunfire has continued regardless, and an American citizen died in Sudan on Thursday, the State Department said.